agadiffe/WindowsMize/README.md

 #   GPO:   Disabled | NotConfigured (default)
 ```

-If the parameter accept more values than the above default, they will be specified under the desccription.
+If the parameter accept more or different values than the above default, they are specified under the desccription.
 ```powershell
 # --- Recall
 # GPO: Disabled | Enabled | NotConfigured